nb312/nb312.github.io/_posts/2018-08-24-dart-lesson1-hello-world.md

 As we can see, dart is similar with java ,but there are some differences:

 1. files
-in java ,you must define a java file with only one class or interface ,but in dart you can define a function ,class,or some variables in ,you can call them easy . it is a programming language ,but have some script feature.
+in java ,you must define a java file with only one class or interface ,but in dart you can define a function ,class,or some variables in it,you can call them easy . it is a programming language ,but have some script feature.
 2. old vs modern
 java is a old language that used in so many projects ,but have a fixed structure and call them not easy. dart have some modern language feature and have some ways for easy using.